West Palm Beach Car Accident Lawyer

 - Significant and permanent scarring or disfigurement.

-- Investigating the car accident.
+- Investigating the circumstances and cause of the car accident.

-- Calculating the maximum value of your claim.
+- Determining the value of your claim.

-- Negotiating an advantageous settlement.
+- Negotiating the best possible settlement.